ms-sherbert/unmarked-Hochstetters-frog/README.md

 # Description

-Code and data repository for the manuscript entitled: "Johnson CE, Herbert SM, Cookson H, Gilbert J, and Armstrong DP.
+Code and data repository for the manuscript entitled: "Johnson CE, Herbert SM, Gilbert J, and Armstrong DP.
 A comparison of analytical methods for estimating abundance of Hochstetter's frogs."
 Submitted to New Zealand Journal of Ecology in 2023.